All Episodes

 Oh, a couple hours.

-Uh we need the we need a whole whole deal here.
+We need a whole deal here.

-And so he he stepped back on that.
+And so he stepped back on that.

 So now Trump can go to the Europeans and say, you know, I gave it a try.

-I give it the college try.
+I gave it the college try.

 And I was really disappointed.

-But here's the real world, right?
+But here's the real world.

-So you know, it's pretty artful, actually.
+So, you know, it's pretty artful, actually.

-It's something that I would have not seen uh Trump as being able to do, given the advisors that he has had.
+It's something that I would have not seen Trump as being able to do, given the advisors that he has had.

-And uh the way the whole thing played out, not only after the summit on Saturday and Sunday, but yesterday.
+And the way the whole thing played out, not only after the summit on Saturday and Sunday, but yesterday.

-My goodness, yesterday was quite a historic moment, and we could talk about that if you like.
+And we could talk about that if you like.

-I I I do, but first I want to wrap up I've got a comment about the Alaska summit.
+I've got a comment about the Alaska summit.

-Want to get your response to that.
+I want to get your response to that.

 Zelensky, his term, his presidential term expired more than a year ago.